GagaGievous/The-Crusader-s-Quest/README.md

 # The-Crusader-s-Quest

+Download Python 3.8 or higher to run the game in Python.

 Game Manual (don't read below if you don't want mechanic spoilers):

 The manual will help you make sense of the game.
 The first part will be about everything associated with your character: